A quick update with a link to this year’s results pages:

 The club’s autumn Ride of the Falling Leaves sportive will take place on Sunday 1st October.
 Here is the link to enter the ride on Rider HQ:

 There will be a choice of two rides the short ride being 70km the long one a little under 110km.
 Please don’t be fooled by the distances – the route is pretty testing and the ‘gold’ standard of 4 hours is testament to that.
 Each route will be fully sign posted but if you want to download it to your Garmin or review the route on a traditional map, here are some files you may find useful:

-Start is from Herne Hill Velodrome, Burbage Road, SE24 9HE, beginning with a lap of the famous track.
-You will then roll out of South London by the quickest route we know into the Kentish lanes.
+Start is from Herne Hill Velodrome, Burbage Road, SE24 9HE.
+Leaving from the historic track, you will then roll out of South London by the quickest route we know into the Kentish lanes.
 Meandering between Kent and Surrey, the ride will take you through Warlingham, after which the long and short route riders part company, and then on through Edenbridge, Ide Hill and and Westerham where the routes join again.
 An optional feed stop will be laid on The Green in Westerham – hosted by our friends at Westerham Cyclery water and flapjacks will be available, with hot food and drinks available for purchase in the bike shop / cafe.
 Toilets, too!
 If approaching on the Long Route, ride to the top of The Green and make a right turn – please do not attempt to cross the road before that.

 From Westerham, east along the famous Pilgrim’s Way (hopefully with the wind on your back) and then a variety of steep little leafy lanes to get you to West Wickham and almost magically back into town.